 As Israeli laws provide for the prosecution of war crimes, the prosecutor must also be able to prove that they have been unsuccessful in trying these crimes under domestic law to avoid issues of the principle of complementarity under article 17 of the Rome Statute.
 The gravity (under article 17(1)(d)) of the nature of these crimes should also be enough for the ICC to try them, but given that the crimes against humanity and war crimes are both considered grave at the ICC, this should not pose a problem.

-While the prosecutor invoked article 19(3) in her statement, the European Court of Law and Justice in Strasbourg has pointed out that the prosecutor has ignored well-established, unambiguous customary international legal norms regarding non-party States and treaties to which they have not acceded.
+While the prosecutor invoked article 19(3) in her statement, the European Centre for Law and Justice in Strasbourg has pointed out that the prosecutor has ignored well-established, unambiguous customary international legal norms regarding non-party States and treaties to which they have not acceded.

 They have further stated that the prosecutor’s claim that the ICC can exercise territorial jurisdiction over the West bank Settlements and Gaza Strip are false “for a variety of reasons both historic and legal, including, the international legal principle of uti possidetis juris and the right to self-defence under UN Charter Article 51, both of which support Israel’s right to exert sovereignty in these locations”.
 They have also refuted the prosecutors claims that she doesn’t require to “seek the authorisation of the Pre-Trial Chamber to open an investigation, under article 15(3) of the Statute” by saying that Palestine is not a “State” under international law, and hence the referral itself is null and void.